CURLING -- III. Identifying Candidates of Wide-separation Gravitationally Lensed Quasars from the CatNorth Catalogue: Results

 \subsection{Dual quasars}

-After the subsample with spectroscopic information had been purged of likely WSLQ systems, we imposed two additional constraints that the projected separation smaller than \(100\ \mathrm{kpc}\) and the velocity difference below \(2000\ \mathrm{km\,s^{-1}}\), which yielded a set of 29 dual quasars.
-The complete catalogue and the DESI legacy survey/Pan-STARRS1 images of each dual quasar are also available online.
+After the subsample with spectroscopic information had been purged of likely WSLQ systems, to select dual quasars, we imposed two additional constraints that the maximum projected separation between group members is less than \(100\ \mathrm{kpc}\) and the velocity difference below \(2000\ \mathrm{km\,s^{-1}}\), the velocity difference criterion simultaneously accounts for the peculiar-velocity difference of the dual quasars and the uncertainty in their broad-line spectroscopic redshifts J25.
+Those criteria yielded a set of 29 dual quasar candidates.
+The complete catalogue and the DESI legacy survey/Pan-STARRS1 images of each dual quasar candidate are also available online.
 Table~\ref{tb:dualquasar} lists the principal properties of these systems; the electronic table also contains all parameters provided by the original \texttt{CatNorth}, which are not exhibited in Table~\ref{tb:dualquasar} for brevity.

-Figure~\ref{figure: showcase_dualquasar} presents cut-outs from the DESI Legacy Imaging Survey DR9 of the 29 dual quasars.
+Figure~\ref{figure: showcase_dualquasar} presents cut-outs from the DESI Legacy Imaging Survey DR9 of the 29 dual quasar candidates.
 Each panel spans the same angular extent of a sidelength of 30 arcsec.
-These image pairs either lack the evidence for the presence of enough foreground matter to form strong gravitational lensing or have clearly different spectral redshift or features, so they are confirmed to be physically associated dual quasars.
-Figures~\ref{figure: showcase_dualquasar9333and26644} display the optical spectra of two randomly selected systems; the upper system and lower systems's velocity differences are \(661.56\ \mathrm{km\,s^{-1}}\) and \(818.04\ \mathrm{km\,s^{-1}}\), and their projected separations are \(95.01\ \mathrm{kpc}\) and \(96.51\ \mathrm{kpc}\), respectively.
+These image pairs either lack the evidence for the presence of enough foreground matter to form strong gravitational lensing or have clearly different spectral redshift or features.
+Figures~\ref{figure: showcase_dualquasar9333and26644} displays the optical spectra of two randomly selected systems; the upper system and lower systems' velocity differences are \(661.56\ \mathrm{km\,s^{-1}}\) and \(818.04\ \mathrm{km\,s^{-1}}\), and their projected separations are \(95.01\ \mathrm{kpc}\) and \(96.51\ \mathrm{kpc}\), respectively.

-\citet{jing2025quasarpaircatalogcompiled} selected 1\,842 quasar pairs from the DESI~DR1 spectra (hereafter J25).
-Cross matching our 29 dual–quasar candidates with J25 shows that 14 have counterparts in J25.
-The final table records this information in the column labelled \texttt{in\_J25}, which flags whether a candidate is present in J25.
+J25 selected 1\,842 quasar pairs from the DESI~DR1 spectra.
+Cross matching our 29 dual quasar candidate samples with J25 shows that 14 have counterparts in J25.
+The other 15 dual quasar candidates are not included in J25 because their spectra are not all from DESI DR1, i.e., the spectrum of at least one image of the system is from SDSS DR16.
+The final table records this information in the column labelled \texttt{in\_J25}, which flags whether the sample is present in J25.